.png)

 A: The Scouting for Food program collects donations across 127 communities in Connecticut

-Q: What should I give as a donation?
+Q: I am a donor, what should I give as a donation?
 What does a Perfect Bag look like?